Willingness to Pay for ORS/Zinc Kits

 ColaLife, a registered nonprofit in the United Kingdom, is working to bring rural and urban Zambians market access to affordable, easy-to-use anti-diarrheal kits containing a single course of ORS/zinc as well as soap.
-With funding from DFID and support from other partners, including the Ministry of Health and UNICEF Zambia, ColaLife is currently piloting and scaling up the various facets of bringing Kit Yamoyo to market: kit design and production, distribution, retail, and advertising.
-To inform scale-up and pricing, ColaLife has engaged IDinsight to assess the price elasticity of demand for Kit Yamoyo in rural and urban areas
+With funding from DFID and support from other partners, including the Ministry of Health and UNICEF Zambia, ColaLife piloted and was exploring scaling up the various facets of bringing Kit Yamoyo to market: kit design and production, distribution, retail, and advertising.
+To inform scale-up and pricing, ColaLife engaged IDinsight to assess the price elasticity of demand for Kit Yamoyo in rural and urban areas

 In 2013 and 2014, IDinsight utilized 4th-price “Vickrey” auctions to map the demand for Kit Yamoyo in rural Monze, Zambia and urban Copperbelt Province.
 We found that K5.00 (about US$0.90) stood out as a price point affordable to about a third of one relevant customer base—mothers with under-five children—without any advance saving or prior awareness of the product.
 The follow-up study in urban areas also examined demand for two alternative Kit Yamoyo product designs.